 By now you have probably heard about about the plastic pollution that is clogging our oceans.
-Some estimates put plastic use at 300 million tons per year, with only 8% of it getting recycled. , Americans alone discard more than 30 million tons of plastic a year, with only 8% of it getting recycled.
-Greenpeace estimates that the amount of plastic that is discarded is the equivalent of one garbage truck load of plastic entering our oceans every minute.
-At the rate we are going it is estimated that our oceans could contain more plastic than fish by 2050.
+Some estimates put plastic use at 300 million tons per year, with only 8% of it getting recycled. , Americans alone discard more than 30 million tons of plastic a year.
+And Greenpeace estimates that the amount of plastic that is discarded is the equivalent of one garbage truck load of plastic entering our oceans every minute.
+So it shouldn’t be a big surpirse that at the rate we are going it is estimated that our oceans could contain more plastic than fish by 2050.

-And all that plastic that didn’t get thrown away, well it either breaks down into smaller and smaller pieces, or tends to gather in ocean gyres like the Great Pacific Garbage Patch — the massive patch of marine debris in our ocean that is now visible from space (and growing).
+And all that plastic that gets thrown away, well it either breaks down into smaller and smaller pieces, or tends to gather in ocean gyres like the Great Pacific Garbage Patch — the massive patch of marine debris in our ocean that is now visible from space (and growing).

-Self-proclaimed “British-Hawaiian, Riz shorts have an “old school” tailored feel that won’t go out of style, but are kept current with their contemporary prints.
+Self-proclaimed “British-Hawaiian,” Riz shorts have an “old school” tailored feel that won’t go out of style and are kept current with their contemporary prints.
 They work with a small collective of hand selected artists and illustrators to come up with prints that fit their vision.
 All of their shorts are made in Europe in small batches.
-Every pair of shorts is digitally printed (with earth friendly inks) in the UK
+Every pair of shorts is digitally printed (with earth friendly inks) in the UK.

 To top it all off, Riz donates a portion of their profits to charities like the Marine Conservation Society (MCS), The Eden Project and The Wave Project that are working to protect the ocean, the environment and endangered species.

 PS.
 They also are starting to make shorts for the ladies so we aren’t left out in the cold.